University of Waterloo Profile

 Three centres operating on Waterloo’s campus offer child care services for children 3 months through to school age.
 There are full- and half-day programs.
 Contact each appropriate centre and place your child’s name on a waiting list.

 Where you live and how you get to your classes are important to your university life.
 Waterloo gives you information to help you decide whether you should apply for residence or seek housing off-campus.
 If you live off campus, you’ll also get information on public transportation options and availability of parking services to help you with your commute.

-Waterloo has two types of residences for students.
-The first is the traditional style, with double, single, or interconnecting rooms in a dormitory setting.
+Waterloo has 2 types of residences for students.
+The first is the traditional style, with double, single or interconnecting rooms in a dormitory setting.
 The second is the suite style, which offers single or double rooms in an apartment or suite setting.